 3. If you get a thatch stair block, add a thatch quarter slab on top.

-If you do it this way, you will end up with a roof that is exactly 1 block thick everywhere, as seen here:
+If you do it this way, you will end up with a roof that is exactly one block thick everywhere, as seen here:

 Here is a before and after for an example roof: